-We’re talking thousands of loaves of bread and thousands of fish!
+We’re talking about thousands of loaves of bread and thousands of fish!

-One of the “biggest” qualities of discipleship that Jesus taught was about “serving people,” not being served!
-This foundational teaching of “serving others” and putting others first is in “hundreds of verses” thoughout the New Testament.
+One of the biggest qualities of discipleship that Jesus taught was about “serving people,” not being served!
+This foundational teaching of “serving others” and putting others first is in “many verses” throughout the New Testament.

 This interpretation that the “other disciples” were “part of the crowd” and therefore did not participate with serving the crowd contradicts the Lord’s teachings and it does not make logical sense.

 Disciples were believers and followers of Jesus, according to scripture.
 Before any difficult and disturbing new teachings were taught, the crowd lacked faith in Jesus:

 - “So they said to him, What sign can you do, that we may see and believe in you?
 What can you do?”
 30

 - Jesus said to them, “but I told you that although you have seen me, you do not believe.”
 36

-- The Lord defined the crowd as sheep “without” a shepherd.
-(Mark 6:34) How can a sheep have faith if there is no shepherd?
+- The Lord described the crowd as sheep “without” a shepherd (Mark 6:34).
+How can a sheep have faith if there is no shepherd?
 Can a sheep without a shepherd be a Disciple of Christ?
 No!

 - It is evident from scripture that the “other disciples” were not “part of the crowd.”